sympa-community/gpldoc/man/Sympa-List.3.md

     Returns:

-    In array context, returns (possiblly empty or single-item) array of users.
+    In array context, returns (possibly empty or single-item) array of users.
     In scalar context, returns reference to it.
     In case of database error, returns empty array or undefined value.